colemanw/webform_civicrm/README.txt

 ADVANCED USAGE - PASSING IDS IN THE URL

 By default, contact 1 is assumed to be the acting user.
 So if you view a webform while logged-in, you will see your own contact details auto-filled on the form.
-You can disable that in the "additional options" so that logged in users are always presented with a blank form for  You can also supply ids in the url.
+You can disable that in the "additional options" so that logged in users are always presented with a blank form for entering/updating other contacts.
+To facilitate working with existing contacts, you can supply ids in the url.
 The following are supported:

 cid1=123 (contact 1's ID; you can also supply cid2 and so on)

 aid=456 (ID of the activity to autofill and update -- specifying an activity from a case works too)

 Note that permissions are checked, so these values will be ignored if the acting user doesn't have permission to view that contact.
 Activity ID will be ignored if no contact is part of the given activity.

+ANATOMY OF A FORM KEY - for geeks only

+CiviCRM webform keys all contain 6 pieces, connected by underscores.
+They are: civicrm _ number _ entity _ number _ table _ field_key (note that the 6th piece may itself contain underscores) For example, the field "civicrm_2_contact_1_address_postal_code" translates to: civicrm_ - all civicrm fields start with this 2_contact_ - this field belongs to contact 2 1_address_ - this field is for this contact's first address (address is the table name in the database) postal_code - the id of the field (usually the column name in the database) So this field is for the postal code of the first address of the second contact on the form.
+Note that for consistency, all form keys are treated as if everything might be multi-valued.
+So even though a contact can only have one first_name, the form key for contact 1's first name is still "civicrm_1_contact_1_contact_first_name" which represents both that this is the first contact on the form, and the first (and only) set of contact fields for them.